-Do you already know the #WorldFoodDay?
-The World Food Program of the UN equates food with the concepts of family, tradition, hope, adventure, culture and health.
+Do you already know about #WorldFoodDay?
+The UN World Food Programme equates food with the terms family, tradition, hope, adventure, culture and health.
 This interpretation perfectly expresses what food and enjoyment means to us.
 So what could be better than taking this as an opportunity to introduce you to the recipe for this Nigerian stew.
 By the way, this can be perfectly in one Dutch Oven über dem campfire prepare.
 You can also find Dutch oven accessories you can find here.
 A tip for them RV and camping fans between you.

 Ingredients - African stew